kenlasko/k8s/argocd/README.md

 | [network](/manifests/network) | Cilium and other networking apps | 1 |
 | [system](/manifests/system) | System-related apps | 1 |

+Whether or not a given application is deployed on the home or cloud cluster depends on the presense of `overlays/home` or `overlays/cloud` within the application folder.
+If one or both are present (along with a kustomization.yaml), then the application will be deployed on the given cluster.

 # Authentication
 ArgoCD is configured to use Github authentication instead of the built-in admin account.
 Github authentication uses [Github OAuth Apps](https://github.com/settings/developers), which is found under `User - Settings - Developer settings - OAuth Apps`.
 Steps to configure: https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/#dex